sqreen/PyMiniRacer/ARCHITECTURE.md

 when Python passes these pointers back to C++, we still check validity by looking up the pointer as a key into a map (which then lets the C++ side of PyMiniRacer find the *rest* of the `BinaryValue` object).
-The C++ `MiniRacer::BinaryValueFactory` can authoritatively destruct any dangling `BinaryValue` objects when it exists.
+The C++ `MiniRacer::BinaryValueFactory` can authoritatively destruct any dangling `BinaryValue` objects when it exits.

 This last especially helps with an odd scenario introduced by Python `__del__`: the order in which Python calls `__del__` on a collection of objects is neither guaranteed